laine-sa/cluster_restart/README.md

 Investigations are underway, a consensus on restart has not yet been reached.
 If a restart is needed this document is being updated with instructions as they become available.

+## NETWORK HAS RESTARTED - DISREGARD THESE INSTRUCTIONS

+The network has restarted, do not follow these instructions.
+You need to restart with the correct shred version of 50093.

+If you participated in the restart remove the `--wait-for-supermajority` and `--expected-bank-hash` flags now, otherwise your node won't restart.

 ## Identify your highest optimistic slot:

 **Highest optimistically confirmed slot: 246464040**